 Also the present study clarified that most of students have smart mobile phones and majority have private email access and have done self-training on smart learning of Moodle system, while little percentage of students relied on informal training from teachers, peer colleague and friends respectively.
 In consistent with Fathalla, Salama, and Elwasefy most of participated students had computer and mobile and can access internet alongside the day.

 The current results clarified that, most of participated students evaluated themselves as competent to use the web browser, chatting, and emailing, conversely, in the use of telnet as less than one third were incompetent.
-However amongst the four groups of the participated students more than half of them were competent to mobile and computer applications which indicate to their goodpotentiality to deal with software and hardware technology.
+However amongst the four groups of the participated students more than half of them were competent to mobile and computer applications which indicate to their good potentiality to deal with software and hardware technology.
 In this regard Bond, had mentioned that nursing students have positive attitudes towards technology, despite poorer internet skills in the formal education in the practice of numerous applications as reported by Maag, .
 Therefore, students should be assisted to acquire these skills to support their online activities .
-Also, Hsu et al., asserted that it is beneficial to evaluate these skills regularly.
-In addition, the results of Forbes and Khoo indicated that the experience enabled the teacher training students to developing their skills and self-confidence to initiate more free inquiry into technology to support the pedagogical objectives through a study aimed to exploring the potential of students' generated podcasts as a method of communicating formative assessment at a distance.
+Also, Hsu, et al., asserted that it is beneficial to evaluate these skills regularly.
+In addition, the results of Forbes and Khoo indicated that the experience enabled the teachers to assist in students’ training for developing their skills and self-confidence to initiate more free inquiry into technology to support the pedagogical objectives through a study aimed to exploring the potential of students’ generated podcasts as a method of communicating formative assessment at a distance.

-The current study results revealed that almost two third of the total samplesagreed on the online assessment experience positively amongst the four groups of the participated students except that in the negative side more than half of the students found that the time was insufficient to answer all questions and to make overall revision on the whole exam as they couldn’t return to the previous questions or pages, also the majority of them reported that the online exam was anxious despite that an experimental examhad been establishedprior the formalone to train and familiarize the students on the use and features of online exams.
-In the same side of the current study results Lee, and Carless, had reported that, students’ satisfaction level is nearly associated with clarity of guidelines, rubrics and helpful feedbackin evaluating effectiveness of online learning.
+The current study results revealed that almost two third of the total samples agreed on the online assessment experience positively amongst the four groups of the participated students except that in the negative side more than half of the students found that the time was insufficient to answer all questions and to make overall revision on the whole exam as they couldn’t return to the previous questions or pages, also the majority of them reported that the online exam was anxious despite that an experimental exam had been established prior the formal one to train and familiarize the students on the use and features of online exam.
+In the same side of the current study results Lee, and Carless, had reported that, students’ satisfaction level is nearly associated with clarity of guidelines, rubrics and helpful feedback in evaluating effectiveness of online learning.

-Students from many countries perceive the bioscience features of their nursing course as difﬁcult and specifically quizzes with feedback assist their learning, also, weekly learning objectives may be useful in increasing their academic performance .
-In further recent research conducted by Ardid, et al., highlighted on some criticisms in terms of clarity of the questions as teacher was not present in addition to the rigidity of the automatic scoring which may cause poor perception of some students.
-So it is remarkable to keep on working on the design of questions, considering not only the final result but also the intervening results and procedure through setting strategies that advocate the positive features and to alleviate possible problems of limitations towards its use in a good and more effective merged assessment.
+Students in many countries perceived the bioscience features of their nursing course as difﬁcult, while quizzes with feedback assist their learning and weekly learning objectives may be useful in increasing their academic performance .
+In further recent research conducted by Ardid, et al., highlighted on some criticisms in terms of clarity of the questions as teacher not present in addition to the rigidity of the automatic scoring which may cause poor perception of some students.
+So it is remarkable to continually work on the design of questions, considering not only the final result but also the intervening results and procedure through setting strategies that advocate the positive features and to alleviate possible problems of limitations towards its use in a good and more effective merged assessment.

 Regarding students evaluation of the components of the online learning process the present study have demonstrated that the majorities of students’ responses were strongly centered on agreement about the quality of audio-recording of power point presentations, videos, clarity of content objectives, and online learning interaction make them motivated to the courses.
 In this context, Gray and DiLoreto, indicated that achievement of supportive climate of learning and teaching take place when educators professionally supplement audio, video, with synchronized and a synchronized communication, with practical students’ activities and others online means to involve students.
 Also, Southard, Meddaugh and France-Harris concluded that using of high-impact videos feature increase students’ attention to the content, in return give value to the educator and the course.